 Learn more about our undergraduate programs.

 SES offers MS (thesis and non-thesis) and PhD degrees in Earth Science and Geodetic Science.
-Students pursuing graduate degrees in Earth Science tend to have research interests in Earth and planetary processes, while students within the Geodetic Science degree program have primary interests in observational methods developement, remote sensing, navigation and mapping.
+Students pursuing graduate degrees in Earth Science tend to have research interests in Earth and planetary processes, while students within the Geodetic Science degree program have primary interests in remote sensing, navigation and mapping.
 If you are interested in our graduate program, explore the faculty pages and feel free to contact individual faculty about their research and opportunities in their research groups.
 While graduate applications are considered on a rolling basis, those interested in teaching assistantships or University fellowships should apply by late fall to receive full consideration for the following academic year.
 Please see how to apply and email the graduate program coordinator Ms. Angie Rogers at firstname.lastname@example.org or (614) 292-8746 for more information.

 Learn more about our graduate programs.